mizaiz/mizaiz/README.md

 ID ALSO COMPLIMENT UR NEW HAIR BC I THINK IT LOOKS GREAT EVEN BUT YOU ARENT NERDY ENOUGH FOR THAT -NID

 id walk into a room full of people i havent seen for nearly a year and only say your name but ur not nerdy enough to get it sigh,, - ellie

+WELL I WOULD PUT MY HAND ON THE BACK OF YOUR HEAD AFTER U TACKLED ME ON THE GROUND WITH A HUG BUT YOU ARENT NERDY ENOUGH FOR THAT- NID